Canon SX530 vs Pentax K-70

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX530 does not feature such a mic input.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX530 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Pentax K-70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.